waitandhope123/ncft-formal-field-theory/AXIOMS.md

-# NCFT v5.2a.2 — Four Formal Axioms
+# NCFT v5.2a.3 — Formal Axiomatic Core

-Non-Local Consciousness Field Theory deriving **44 interaction predictions** from **4 mathematical axioms**.
+Non-Local Consciousness Field Theory defining **44 interaction predictions** from **three fundamental axioms plus an enforced closure condition**.

 This document defines the complete axiomatic core of NCFT.
-All behavior, derivations, and validations follow directly from the principles below, with no auxiliary assumptions.
+All behavior, derivations, and validations follow directly from the principles below, with no auxiliary assumptions beyond explicit enforcement.

 ---